 - fully transformed cell

 - Cells with about half the change

 - Low variegation cell

 Investigations are done with the help of pathological tests, lab tests as well as clinical exams.
-With the help of these tests, it is determined that where the tumor or cancers has spread.
+With the help of these tests, it is determined where the tumor or cancer has spread.

 TNM staging and the American Joint Committee (AJC) are the two main methods used to determine the stage and grade of cancers and are the only ones being used recently.

 There are three parts to TNM staging, in which –